Skip to main content

 Don’t burn bridges.
 You’ll be surprised how many times you have to cross the same river. – H. Jackson Brown Jr.

 Imagine dragging your friends or family members off to court every time you have a disagreement.
 You would most certainly do untold damage to your relationships in no time.
-Instead, it is more likely that you would call in a friend or family member that wasn’t involved in the conflict to help solve the problem.
+Instead, it is more likely that you would call in a friend or family member who wasn’t involved in the conflict to help solve the problem.
 This is the function of arbitration in a trade context.

 We definitely don’t call upon our lawyers for every minor personal relational grievance – and it isn’t necessary to do so for minor business disagreements either.

 Arbitrators are independent individuals or professional bodies appointed to settle disputes.
-They aim to promote fairness and unity in business dealings, and help settle grievances without involving lawyers and courts.
+They aim to promote fairness and unity in business dealings and help settle grievances without involving lawyers and courts.
 This means that you can settle disputes in a way that doesn’t damage your trade relationship with the other party.
 Arbitration is a key role of both local Chambers of Commerce (CoC), and the International Chamber of Commerce (ICC).

 Protect yourself before engaging in trade